Co-PLNet: A Collaborative Point-Line Network for Prompt-Guided Wireframe Parsing: Experiments

 \subsection{Ablation Study}

-We evaluate different model components on Wireframe and YorkUrban, with input images converted to greyscale.
-As summarized in \cref{tab:ablation}, the baseline, without prompts, local fusion (LF), or sparse attention (SA), achieves sAP at 65.2, 69.2, 70.9 on Wireframe and 29.3, 32.0, 33.5 on YorkUrban.
+We evaluate different model components on Wireframe and YorkUrban with greyscale inputs.
+As summarized in \cref{tab:ablation}, the baseline achieves sAP scores of 65.2, 69.2, 70.9 on Wireframe and 29.3, 32.0, 33.5 on YorkUrban.
 Introducing the point-to-line (PL) prompt improves line-proposal quality and point–line connectivity, enhancing accuracy especially at sAP$^{15}$, while the line-to-point (LP) prompt focuses on refining junction localization, therefore limited at boosting sAP$^{5}$.
 Enabling both prompts jointly increases precision further and reduces endpoint mismatch (Mis.) from 12.4 to 9.6 on Wireframe, demonstrating the complementary benefits of mutual point–line prompting.
-Furthermore, adding SA in the CGL-Decoder provides additional gains, whereas replacing it with dense attention marginally improves sAP$^{15}$ but drops FPS from 76.8 to 42.1, justifying the sparse design.
+Furthermore, replacing SuperPoint with a standard CNN increases endpoint mismatch from 7.8 to 10.2 on Wireframe and from 8.5 to 11.3 on YorkUrban, while adding SA improves sAP$^{15}$ from 72.6 to 73.3 and from 35.1 to 36.4, respectively; dense attention further reaches 73.6 and 36.7 but drops FPS from 76.8 to 42.1, justifying the sparse design.
 Overall, these results highlight that each component contributes to more accurate junctions and better line connectivity while keeping the system real-time.